dkandalov/kotlin-99/readme.md

 ![Multiway tree][multiway-tree]

-The code to represent these is somewhat simpler than the code for binary trees, partly because we don't separate classes for nodes and terminators, and partly because we don't need the restriction that the value type be ordered.
+The code to represent multiway-trees is somewhat simpler than the code for binary trees, partly because we don't separate classes for nodes and terminators, and partly because we don't need the restriction for the value type to be ordered.
 ``` kotlin
 data class MTree<out T>(val value: T, val children: List<MTree<T>> = emptyList()) {